Pseudotsuga menziesii var. menziesii: Description

-Coast Douglas-fir is the fourth tallest conifer and fifth tallest of all trees in the world (after Sitka spruce).
+Coast Douglas-fir is the fourth tallest conifer and fifth tallest of all currently living trees in the world (after Sitka spruce).
 Currently, coast Douglas-fir trees 60-75 m or more in height and 1.5-2 m in diameter are common in old growth stands, while maximum heights of 100-120 m and diameters up to 4.5-5.5 m have been documented.
-The tallest living specimen is 99.3 m tall, in Siuslaw National Forest, Oregon, and the stoutest is the Queets Fir, 4.85 m diameter, in the Queets River valley, Olympic National Park, Washington.
+The tallest known living specimen is 99.82 m tall, near Eugene, Oregon, and an over 100.59 m tall specimen at Hand Creek, Siuslaw National Forest, Oregon, only recently lost its top.
+The stoutest is the Queets Fir, 4.85 m diameter, in the Queets River valley, Olympic National Park, Washington.
 The tallest specimen ever was probably the Nooksack Giant, with a height of 142 m as measured by tape after the tree was cut down.
 Coast Douglas-fir commonly lives more than 500 years and occasionally more than 1,000 years.

 The bark on young trees is thin, smooth, gray, and contains numerous resin blisters.
 On mature trees, it is thick and corky.
 The shoots are brown to olive-green, turning gray-brown with age, smooth, though not as smooth as fir shoots, and finely pubescent with short dark hairs.
 The buds are a very distinctive narrow conic shape, 4–8 mm long, with red-brown bud scales.
 The leaves are spirally arranged but slightly twisted at the base to lie in flattish either side of the shoot, needle-like, 2-3.5 cm long, green above with no stomata, and with two whitish stomatal bands below.
 Unlike the Rocky Mountain Douglas-fir, coast Douglas-fir foliage has a noticeable sweet fruity-resinous scent, particularly if crushed.